Rocky Mountaineer

 XXXX

-(Unless noted otherwise text/photos by Doug Lawson on BC Rail)
+(Unless noted otherwise text/photos by Doug Lawson (BC Rail, retired)

 Rocky Mountaineer operates a world class train wtih good equipment, excellent on-board staff, great foods, and of course beverages.
 Additionally, the Mountaineer operates through some of the most spectacular scenery in North America, and perhaps the world.
 Typically, the train slows at some of the most scenic areas so guests can have a panoramic view of the breath-taking sights and impressive bridges that were crossed.
 Also when wildlife are spotted along the way, the train slows and hopefully passengers get to see bear, deer, moose and mountain sheep.
 Occasionally two-legged wildlife will pop-up and provide a "full moon."